andymckay/blog/_posts/2023-05-18-using-actions.md

 In the service catalog we create a health check for `Log4J`.
 The service catalog will send a [repository_dispatch](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#repository_dispatch) on a schedule defined in the catalog for this check.

-In GitHub we'll write an Action to grab the repository, scan it and send the result back to the service catalog.
+In GitHub we'll write an Action to grab the repository, scan it and send the result back to the catalog.

 Here's how that Action would look: